Chidambaram Subramaniam

 Chidambaram Subramaniam (commonly known as CS) (30 January 1910 – 7 November 2000), was an Indian politician and independence activist.
 He served as Minister of Finance and Minister of Defence in the union cabinet.
 He later served as the Governor of Maharashtra.
 As the Minister for Food and Agriculture, he ushered the Indian Green Revolution, an era of self-sufficiency in food production along with M. S. Swaminathan, B. Sivaraman and Norman E. Borlaug.
 He was awarded Bharat Ratna, Indian's highest civilian award, in 1998, for his role in ushering Green Revolution.

 Early life and education

-Subramaniam was born in Senguttaipalayam a village near Pollachi in Coimbatore district, Tamil Nadu.
+Subramaniam was born in Senguttaipalayam a village near Pollachi in Coimbatore district, Presidency of Fort St. George (now the Tamil Nadu state).
 Subramaniam completed his early education in Pollachi before moving to Chennai where he did his B.Sc in Physics at the Presidency College, Chennai (affiliated to the University of Madras).
 Later he graduated with degree in law from Madras Law college, Chennai (then affiliated to the same university).
 During his college days, he started Vanamalar Sangam and published a magazine called Pithan from Gobichettipalayam along with Periyasaamy Thooran, K. M. Ramasami Gounder, O. V. Alagesan and Justice Palanisami.
 His inspiration was his uncle Swami Chidbhavananda.